vondreii/angular-markdown/README.md

 ## About

 angular-markdown is a working example of an Angular App that can display content and posts dynamically through the use of multiple markdown files.
-The basic idea is that each post or page with content will have their own markdown file (for example, different posts for different recipes).
+The basic idea is that each post or page with content will have their own markdown file.
 The website iterates over each markdown post/page and displays a preview on the home page.
 When opened, the content of that `markdown` file will be opened on it's own page.

+In this example, there is a list of posts for different recipes.
+The home page will show a preview of all recipes, with a link that will open any given recipe on it's own page.

 This can be used as a base for websites that use blogs/news/posts.

 ## To Run